pierzchalatomasz/Arguo-HTML5-Template/README.md

 **LESS / CSS**

- - Main stylesheet is divided into separate less files which are imported in ./dev/less/styles.less file.
+ - Main stylesheet is divided into separate less files which are imported in `./dev/less/styles.less` file.
  - To compile LESS to CSS - type gulp less.
- - It will output single style.css file in ../css directory.
+ - It will output single style.css file in `../css` directory.

 **JS**

-- Main JavaScript file ( ./dev/js/main.js ) uses browserify to require modules ( located in ./dev/js ).
+- Main JavaScript file ( `./dev/js/main.js` ) uses browserify to require modules ( located in `./dev/js` ).
-- To bundle up main.js modules - type browserify js/main.js -o ../js/main.js.
-It will output single main.js file in ../js directory.
+- To bundle up main.js modules - type `browserify js/main.js -o ../js/main.js`.
+It will output single main.js file in `../js` directory.
-- To minify main.js - type gulp minify.
-It will minify ../js/main.js file.
+- To minify main.js - type `gulp minify`.
+It will minify `../js/main.js` file.
-jQuery plugins ( ./dev/js/plugins/*.js ) are concatenated into one minified file.
+jQuery plugins ( `./dev/js/plugins/*.js` ) are concatenated into one minified file.
-- To add custom jQuery plugins paste the file into ./dev/js/plugins directory and type gulp plugins.
-It will output single plugins.js file in ../js directory.
+- To add custom jQuery plugins paste the file into `./dev/js/plugins` directory and type gulp plugins.
+It will output single plugins.js file in `../js` directory.